ScilifelabDataCentre/OrderPortal/README.md

 An order template belongs to a facility, and can be modified only by the facility staff.

+An order template should be possible to clone, to facilitate creating new templates.

 An order template can have one of the following states:

 | State       | Semantics                                            |